eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

 remove vehicles if the traffic on their lane is jammend beyond what would be expected given the specified flow and speed.
 This ensures that invalid jams do not grow upstream past a calibrator.
+If no target flow is given, the provided type information will instead be used to modify the type of vehicles that are passing the calibrator.

 ```
 <additional>